 Menu Close

-Oat Flour Waffles are an easy & nutritious breakfast recipe the whole family will love!
-With oats, plant-based milk, maple syrup, and flax, these delicious waffles are ready from start to finish in just 10 minutes for an easy breakfast anytime.
+Oat Flour Waffles are an easy breakfast recipe the whole family will love!
+With oats, plant-based milk, maple syrup, and cinnamon, these delicious waffles are ready from start to finish in just 10 minutes for an easy breakfast anytime.

-Making oat flour is as simple as blending your favorite rolled oats for one minute.
+Making your own oat flour is as simple as blending your favorite rolled oats for one minute.
 That’s it!
-The oat flour takes the place of regular wheat flour, for a healthier gluten free breakfast alternative.
+The oat flour takes the place of regular wheat flour.
 These waffles are a fantastic way to add oats into your diet, and are also vegan, egg free, and dairy free.

 Switch up your morning oatmeal with this fantastic oat flour waffles recipe!
 We are big fans of oats on this homestead, and these waffles are a great way to get great fiber, plant-based proteins, and nutrition first thing in the morning.

-I started this recipe off by using my favorite oatmeal as the base: One Degree Organic’s Sprouted Rolled Oats.
+I started this recipe off by using my favorite oatmeal as the base: Good Sprouted Rolled Oats.
 I add in some maple syrup, almond milk, flax, and topped the waffles off with berries.
 There is NO better way to rise & shine!

 • Simple